PHPCSStandards/PHPCSStandards.github.io/wiki/Advanced-Usage.md

 * A scope opener, an open curly brace, was found at token 7 and opened the scope for an if statement, defined at token 1.
 * Tokens 8 - 15 are all included in the scope set by the scope opener at token 7, the open curly brace.
 All these tokens are at level 1, indicating that they are enclosed in 1 scope condition, and all these tokens are enclosed in a single condition; an if statement.

-The level map is most commonly used to determine indentation rules (e.g., a token 4 levels deep requires 16 spaces of indentation) or to determine if a particular token is within a particular scope (eg. a function keyword is within a class scope, making it a method).
+The level map is most commonly used to determine indentation rules (e.g., a token 4 levels deep requires 16 spaces of indentation) or to determine if a particular token is within a particular scope (e.g., a function keyword is within a class scope, making it a method).

 ## Printing Verbose Token Processing Output
 This feature is provided for debugging purposes only.
 Using this feature will dramatically increase screen output and script running time.